 Frank Stella Steller's Albatross, 1977, a unique three dimensional maquette painting offered by Joseph K. Levene Fine Art, Ltd. is an exquisite example from Stella’s Exotic Birds.
 Created in a captivating red color, this unique Stella gem on Tycore was created with acrylic paint, glitter and oil stick.
 The colors are particularly vivid and vibrant; the condition pristine.
 In Steller’s Albatross, 1977, Frank Stella has transformed the irregular curves widely used by engineers and architectural draftsman into a three dimensional buffet of delight that garnered the Artist great acclaim.

-Throughout his career, Frank Stella remained committed to innovation and pushing the limits of abstract art.
-His journey was marked by transition and evolution, leading him from the minimalist Black Paintings to his vast series of large scale three dimensional sculptures created shortly before he passed away in 2024, Stella's art is not confined by tradition; it was a complex ever-changing exploration of shape, color and form.
+Throughout his career, Frank Stella remained committed to innovation and pushed the limits of abstract art.
+His journey was marked by transition and evolution, leading him from the minimalist Black Paintings to his series of large scale three dimensional sculptures created shortly before he passed away in 2024, Stella's art is not confined by tradition; it was a complex ever-changing exploration of shape, color and form.

 As one of the most influential Artists of the 20th and 21st centuries, Frank Stella's impact on abstract and contemporary art is immeasurable.
 Stella’s extraordinary body of work captivated and inspired art enthusiasts around the globe.
-With a career spanning more than six decades, Frank Stella’s legacy of artistic exploration is a testament to the endless possibilities of Abstract Art.
+With a career spanning more than six decades, Frank Stella’s legacy is a testament to the endless possibilities of Abstract Art.